64Mega/GameJamStarterKit/README.md

 # Game Jam Quick-Start Kit

-This is just a minimal quick-start boilerplate repo intended for personal use in game jams.
+This is a minimal quick-start boilerplate for game jams and prototyping.

 Functionality includes:
  - Simple Asset preloader (Images and Sounds)